Polymorphism via dispatch¶

 (λ (num str)

-Now we can add number and strings freely.
-Not that that’s “a good thing”, but we can.
+Now we can add numbers and strings freely.
+Not that that’s a good thing, but we can.

 The interesting thing about this approach is that we’re no longer forced to determine whether the code for adding a string with a number should go within the class for strings or the class for numbers!
 However, it looks like we’ve traded that flexibility for a whole lot of responsibility – that of specifying what procedure to use for potentially N^2 type combinations where N is the number of types in the program.
 While the problem is not as dire as that, it does get burdensome even dealing with special methods for combining various types of numbers.
 But the payoff is simplicity for the programmer and that is worth some of the additional work put in to ensure that method names have consistent interpretations across various types.

-This approach is also the essence of “multiple argument dispatch”.
+This approach is also the essence of “multiple argument dispatch”, which has been in object systems as old as Common Lisp (in CLOS).
 We can obviously extend this approach beyond just 2 arguments.
-Julia is a programming language in which this notion of multiple argument dispatch, combined with type inference and just-ahead-of-time compilation is used to generate highly efficient code for scientific computing applications.
-Julia gets around the problem of having to specify special method implementations for multiple combinations by permitting the definition of generic methods on which type inference at call time can produce concrete types and methods at all the call points and therefore special methods that are consistent with the intent of the verb can be generated on demand.
+Julia is a programming language in which this notion of multiple argument dispatch, combined with type based method specialization and just-ahead-of-time compilation is used to generate highly efficient code for scientific computing applications.
+Julia gets around the problem of having to specify special method implementations for multiple combinations by permitting the definition of generic methods on which type specialization at call time can produce concrete types and methods at all the call points and therefore special methods that are consistent with the intent of the verb can be generated on demand.
 For example, consider the following definition for a “squared distance” -

 (define (sqdist dx dy)